AllanFontaine/NetworkAdmin/README.md

 # NetworkAdmin
-This the repository for the project in Network Administration BAC2 EPHEC.
+This is the repository for the project in Network Administration BAC2 EPHEC.